i-like-robots/EasyZoom/README.markdown

 #EasyZoom jQuery image zoom plugin

 EasyZoom is an elegant [jQuery][1] image zoom plugin based on the [original work][2] by [Alen Grakalic][3].
-As well as adding lots of whitespace to the source code it has been extended to with public methods, optimised performance and includes an optional extension to create an image gallery.
+EasyZoom has been extended with public methods, optimised performance and includes an optional extension to create an image gallery and works on *Apple iOS* touch enabled devices such as the iPad.

 ## Dependencies